SamuraisEpic/vfio-gpu-passthrough/README.md

 #### 1.4: Getting ISOs
-Getting ISOs is easy, and is basically the last step before we start doing the cool things.
+Getting ISOs is easy, and is basically the last step before we start doing the cool things. i'll link the 2 ISO's you nees, so its nice and easy to